midu16/sig-mirror/README.md

 - oc: OpenShift Client
     - oc-mirror: OpenShift Client plugin used for mirroring
 - gpg: OpenPGP encryption and signing tool
+- Cache-Registry certificates are known to the `sig-mirror` host

 ## Installation